Get

 • Dig a hole, place your dog’s ashes inside, and plant a tree in their honor.

 Losing a beloved dog is very much the same as losing any other human family member.
-There will be tears and grief, but hopefully, you will also be able to reflect on the many good times you shared.
+There will be tears and grief, but hopefully, you can also reflect on the many good times you shared.
 Having your dog’s remains cremated is a personal choice and must be made relatively quickly after they have passed.
 There are several benefits to cremation for dogs, especially when you don’t have a yard to bury them or want a reminder of your precious pet to keep close by.

 We hope the information we’ve provided today has been helpful and will make this difficult time a little bit easier.
 If you decide cremation is right for your dog, we wish you the best and hope that the memories of your puppy will forever bring a smile to your face.